Alberto Castagna

-Alberto Castagna (December 23, 1945 – March 1, 2005) was an Italian television host and journalist.
+Alberto Castagna (December 23, 1945 – March 1, 2005) was an Italian television presenter and journalist.

 Biography

 Alberto Castagna started working as a journalist for the newspapers Il Piccolo and Settimanale.
 In 1982, he debuted on TV in the Rai 2 news program TG2, initially as a reporter and then as a correspondent.
 In 1988, he collaborated with Pippo Baudo for one edition of the primetime show Serata d'onore and then hosted the morning shows Mattina 2 and, in 1992, I fatti vostri, both directed by Michele Guardì.

 After winning a Telegatto as "personaggio maschile dell'anno", in 1993 he left RAI network switching to Fininvest, where he hosted the afternoon quiz Sarà vero?, aired by Canale 5.
 In 1994 he started hosting the primetime show Stranamore, one of the most important TV shows in the 1990s, the talk show Complotto di famiglia and the summer primetime entertainment show Cuori e denari, with Antonella Elia and Simona Ventura.